Clemapfel/crisp/docs/image/image.md

 The padding-type can have significant effects on your processing pipelines.
 It will often modify the behavior of filters and other transforms around the edges of the image so be sure to keep in mind the current padding type and evaluate how appropriate it is for your application regularly.

-Now that we know how to access pixels individually we can use them to modify them like so:
+Now that we know how to access pixels individually we can use the discussed operators like so:

 ```cpp
 #include <images.hpp>